Jolak5/kanban-copy/todo-list/exercises/exercise_set_up_project_with_webpack.md

   }),
 ],
 ```
-You could as well remove the title property (as showed above), and you can set page title within you */src/index.html*.
+You could as well remove the title property (as showed above), and you can set page title within your */src/index.html*.
 Run `npm run build` to update the */dist/index.html*.

 ### Add CSS